 Will Boris Johnson give a Covid announcement today?

-Spread of Omicron variant inspires booster jab rush as further social restrictions feared ahead of Christmas
+Spread of Omicron variant inspires booster jab rush as further social restrictions feared after Christmas

-Boris Johnson has already been forced to introduce social restrictions to combat the new Omicron variant of the coronavirus and rocketing infection numbers this month could see him forced to tighten them still further with Christmas just days away.
+Boris Johnson has already been forced to introduce social restrictions to combat the new Omicron variant of the coronavirus and rocketing infection numbers this month could see him forced to tighten them still further in the days after Christmas.

 The prime minister has already brought back mandatory mask-wearing on public transport and in shops, cinemas, theatres and places of worship, asked citizens to work from home where possible and made an NHS Covid Pass or negative lateral flow test a necessary requirement for entry to crowded venues and events involving mass gatherings.

-Even so, fears persist that strongers measures may yet be needed to beat back Omicron, with government scientific advisers pushing for new restrictions as soon as possible to stop the spread and meeting opposition from senior Cabinet ministers reluctant to jeopardise the economy and impose further constraints on public freedom.
+He has pledged not to introduce further measures before the Christmas weekend but fears persist they may yet be needed to beat back Omicron, with government scientific advisers pushing for new restrictions as soon as possible to stop the spread and meeting opposition from senior Cabinet ministers reluctant to jeopardise the economy and impose further constraints on public freedom.

-The prime minister has said he will “reserve the possibility” of a tighter clampdown, which does not currently look likey to be enforced this week, and is understood to be waiting for more data on Omicron to become available before he makes a decision, a stance that has seen him accused of “dithering” by opponents.
+The prime minister also said he will “reserve the possibility” of a tighter clampdown and is understood to be waiting for more data on Omicron to become available before he makes a decision, a stance that has seen him accused of “dithering” by opponents.

 The precise characteristics of the new strain of the virus are still not clear at this early stage in its development, although it is feared it may soon usurp the Delta variant as the dominant strain of Covid-19 given its high transmissibility.